SahithyTumma/golangApplication/README.md

 ## Features

 - **CRUD Operations**: Create, Read, Update, and Delete `Fact` entities.
-- **PostgreSQL Integration**: Persistent data storage using GORM and PostgreSQL.
+- **PostgreSQL Integration**: Data storage using GORM and PostgreSQL.
 - **Apache Pulsar**: Integrated for message publishing and consumption.
 - **Fiber Framework**: Efficient and fast HTTP framework for Go.